giantswarm/kong-app/README.md

 supported by Giant Swarm.

 ### Using Kong Ingress Controller with a Database

-When using Kong Ingress Controller, there shouldn't be a need to use a database.
+When using Kong Ingress Controller, a database is not required.
-However in some cases (for example, plugin support) a database is required.
-In these situations, it is possible to use a mixture of Kong Ingress Controller and a database.
+However in some cases (for example, plugin support, Kong developer portal) a database is required.
+The Kong Ingress Controller does not communicate with the database directly.
+Instead, it uses the Admin API of the proxy container which then persists configuration either in memory or in the configured database.

 Like in the case of using a database, Giant Swarm does not support the database and can only provide best efforts support with this configuration.